 She served as Director of Gender Studies from 2002-2011, during which time the program received the Emerging Center Award from the National Council for Research on Women in 2010.
 Dr. McClain has researched the issue of domestic violence and sexual assault perpetrated against women with disabilities as part of her work in Gender Studies.
 Her work has been published in Barbara Waxman Fiduccia Papers on Women and Girls with Disabilities published by the Center for Women Policy Studies based in Washington DC.

-Dr. McClain is an activist for equity issues—particularly gender, religion, disability, and sexual orientation—in academia, in Boise, and the state.
+Dr. McClain is an activist for equity issues—particularly gender, religion, disability, and sexual orientation.
+She has been featured on podcasts such as the Pride Podcast and Made to Motivate.
 For her work, she was named an Idaho Woman of the Year by the Idaho Business Review in 2008, an Idaho Woman Making History in 2009, and was a Les Bois Awards finalist in 2009 as well.
 She is married, and she and her husband have a daughter and a son.